 - 1. Within a benefit type, allocating total costs to each metric treats them as independent when in fact they are jointly obtained by the same cost of compliance.
 Therefore, the cost-effectiveness ratio is overstated; in other words, the costs of achieving the set of outcomes is less than suggested.
-Conceptually, the cost-effectiveness of control might best be applied to the specific pollutants controlled (SOx), particularly where there are broad benefits (reduced PM exposure, reduced acidification) that would not be associated solely with an alternate pollutant (PM{2.5}). - 2.
-Across benefit types, one cannot combine or cross compare the benefits for two primary reasons.
+Conceptually, the cost-effectiveness of control might best be applied to the specific pollutants controlled (SO_x), particularly where there are broad benefits (reduced PM exposure, reduced acidification) that would not be associated solely with an alternate pollutant (PM{2.5}). - 2.
+Across benefit types, one cannot combine, or cross compare, the benefits for two primary reasons.
 First, some benefit types represent nested components of other benefit types; clearly, reducing emissions contributes to reduced exposure which contributes to reduce health outcomes.
 Second, the numbers are not directly comparable given orthogonal units in the denominators; achieving least-cost compliance per tonne emissions through emission control may appear more or less "cost-effective" than the cost of reducing the percent of acidifying discharge to the environment. - 3.
 Many environmental policy decisions are made using commonly reported cost-effectiveness metrics that are, in fact, proxies for beneficial goals stated in the emission control policy.
-For example, IMO MARPOL Annex VI "seeks to minimize airborne emissions from ships (SOx, NOx, ODS, VOC shipboard incineration) and their contribution to local and global air pollution and environmental problems."
+For example, IMO MARPOL Annex VI "seeks to minimize airborne emissions from ships (SO_x, NO_x, ODS, VOC shipboard incineration) and their contribution to local and global air pollution and environmental problems."
 In this regard, the two most common metrics types are (a) control cost-effectiveness metrics, and (b) outcome cost-effectiveness metrics.
 Control cost-effectiveness is generally the most easily quantified and compared across policy measures.
-For example, the proposal to designate the North American ECA provided control cost-effectiveness estimates (MEPC 59-6-5, Page 7, Paragraph 14); that proposal does not provide outcome cost-effectiveness estimates, nor benefits monetary valuation.
-Similarly, the proposal to designate the North Sea SOX ECA sought to "maximise the environmental benefit at least cost" by suggesting a relative cost-effectiveness of controlling ship emissions (MEPC 44-11-4). - 4.
+For example, the proposal to designate the North American ECA provided control cost-effectiveness estimates (document MEPC 59/6/5, Page 7, Paragraph 14); that proposal does not provide outcome cost-effectiveness estimates, nor benefits monetary valuation.
+Similarly, the proposal to designate the North Sea SECA sought to "maximize the environmental benefit at least cost" by suggesting a relative cost-effectiveness of controlling ship emissions (document MEPC 44/11/4). - 4.
 The outcome of greater importance often may be considered the dominant outcome for examining cost-effectiveness.
 Often policy decisions are taken by considering the total costs assigned solely to a primary benefit, which implies that other benefits of pollution control are un-valued co-benefits.
-For example the designation of the North Sea SOX ECA in 1999 considered that "ship emissions in the North Sea area contribute significantly to potentially damaging levels of SOx deposition in areas with sensitive ecosystems (MEPC 44-11-4).
-Technical and feasibility support for designating the North Sea SOX ECA did not include an assessment of air quality benefits for premature mortality from respiratory exposure.
-Additionally, the designation of the North American ECA included discussion of benefits to "terrestrial and aquatic ecosystems such as visibility, ozone uptake, eutrophication, acidification, loss of forest biomass, and overall forest health ... [and] ... the reductions in adverse health impacts" (MEPC 59-INF.13).
+For example, the designation of the North Sea SECA in 1999 considered that "ship emissions in the North Sea area contribute significantly to potentially damaging levels of SO_x deposition in areas with sensitive ecosystems (document MEPC 44/11/4).
+Technical and feasibility support for designating the North Sea SECA did not include an assessment of air quality benefits for premature mortality from respiratory exposure.
+Additionally, the designation of the North American ECA included discussion of benefits to "terrestrial and aquatic ecosystems such as visibility, ozone uptake, eutrophication, acidification, loss of forest biomass, and overall forest health ... [and] ... the reductions in adverse health impacts" (document MEPC 59/INF.13).